akeneo/pim-docs/reference_entities/create_new_attribute_type.rst

 Frontend Part of The New Attribute Type
 ---------------------------------------

-To be able to create your brand new Boolean attribute on a Reference Entity, we need to add some code in the frontend part.
+To be able to create your brand new Simple Metric attribute on a Reference Entity, we need to add some code in the frontend part.

 To do so, you can put all needed code in one single file but you can (and are encouraged) to split it into multiple files if needed.

 To keep this example simple, we will create everything in this file :

-``src/Acme/CustomBundle/Resources/public/reference-entity/attribute/boolean.tsx``
+``src/Acme/CustomBundle/Resources/public/reference-entity/attribute/simple_metric.tsx``

 If you create a new attribute type, Akeneo will need three things to manage it in the frontend:
  - A model: a representation of your attribute, those properties and overall behaviour